 - The employee suffers an injury in an accident travelling between work and home in company transport.
 Company transport includes transportation operated by the employer, or on behalf of the employer, or by someone who operates the means of transport by arrangement with the employer.
 It must not be public transport.

-- Injuries sustained whilst travelling during work hours for work purposes regardless of the mode of transport.
+- Injuries sustained whilst travelling during work hours for work injury compensation purposes regardless of the mode of transport.

 - Injuries sustained during an overseas assignment for your local employer.